liuk/DPSim/README.md

   - `cd DPSim; mkdir build; cd build`
   - `cmake ..; make`

+Following arguments can be specified in cmake:

+  - `-DLIBONLY=ON (default: OFF)`: this will skip the simulation and only build the ROOT event structure, and thus only requires ROOT, for users who only want to analyze the output of DPSim
+  - `-DDEBUG=ON (default: OFF)`: this will enable massive debugging output
+  - `-DDEBUG_IN=ON (default: OFF)`: this will enable debugging output during initialization process
+  - `-DDEBUG_TR=ON (default: OFF)`: this will enable debugging output during tracking process
+  - `-DDEBUG_IO=ON (default: OFF)`: this will enable debugging output during I/O process

 After that, the executable file `DPSim` will be produced under `build/bin`, and can be used like `./bin/DPSim run_configuration`, an exmaple configuration file is provided under `DPSim/conf/example.conf`, with self-explainary options.
+A shared library `libRawMCEvent` will be produced under `build/lib`, optionally one can use `make install` to install the header and shared library to ROOT header and library places, as specified by `root-config --prefix`.